mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

 ## Configuring alerts using AlertManager

-To keep your clusters and applications healthy and driving your productivity forward, you need to stay informed of all events occurring in your cluster.
+To keep your clusters and applications healthy and drive your productivity forward, you need to stay informed of all events occurring in your cluster.
 Konvoy helps you to stay informed of these events by using the `alertmanager` of the `prometheus-operator`.

 Konvoy is configured with some pre-defined alerts to monitor for specific events and to send you alerts related to: